 The Council works to ensure that Alaskans with disabilities have access to the services they need.
-For more information, visit our Governor's Council on Disabilities and Special Education website or email doh.gcdse.info@alaska.gov.
+For more information, visit Governor's Council on Disabilities and Special Education or call 888.269.8990.

 HealthCare.gov

 HealthCare.gov is the federal health insurance exchange designed to assist with the purchase of health insurance.
 If you apply through HealthCare.gov, you will be notified if you qualify for Medicaid.